DanTanAtAims/Data-Gen-Calibration/README.md

 ### Script Execution

-The following can only be run if both the previous scripts have been run.
+The following can only be run if both the above scripts have been run.

 ```julia-repl
 julia> include("src/class_obs/run.jl")